It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

 It’s a major building block of brain cells and enhances brain cell communication.

-It’s essential for prenatal brain development, good mental health through all stages of life, and protection against age-related mental decline.
+It’s essential for prenatal brain development, good mental health, and protection against age-related mental decline.

 It’s found mainly in seafood, particularly cold-water, oily fish like salmon and sardines — foods that few of us eat frequently.